-In this section, we begin with a motivational example, then go over the approaches that are relevant to the goal of selecting the best, and then outline three basic procedures for finding the best.
+In this section, we begin with a motivational example and then go over the approaches that are relevant to the goal of selecting the best.
+Sections 5 and 6 outline procedures that are appropriate for real-world application.

 Example 1 Simulation models of 25 different inventory policies have been developed for potential implementation at a large distribution/warehouse center.
 The single measure of system performance is the expected profit achieved while a particular policy is in effect.
 Differences between different policies' expected profits of less than about \$10,000 are considered practically equivalent.